 YOU CAN COUNT ON.

-The TWINFLEX two wire fire alarm system incorporating the Multipoint combined smoke and heat detector with built-in sounder, allows the whole system to be easily installed using only one pair of wires per zone.
+The TWINFLEXpro two wire fire alarm system incorporating the Multipoint ASD combined smoke and heat detector with optional built-in sounder and strobe, allows the whole system to be easily installed using only one pair of wires per zone.

-As the Multipoint detector is available with or without a full specification integral 90 dBA sounder (for only a marginal cost difference) no extra devices need to be purchased when audible warning is required.
+As the Multipoint ASD detector is available with or without a full specification integral 90 dBA sounder no extra devices need to be purchased when audible warning is required.
 If extra sound is required or for areas that do not require detection, then a choice of several different standalone sounders, call points or sounder beacons can be used on the same two wires.